eSACP/SeaLevelDecisions/README.md

-# SeaLevelDecisions

-A paper combining sea level projections with uncertainty assessment and adaptation decision making under uncertainty.

-The intention is to submit this paper to a special issue of Water Resources Research on "Engagement, Communication, and Decision-Making Under Uncertainty".
-The deadline for submission is January 1, 2017.
+## Sea level adaptation decisions under uncertainty

+R code for the sea level projections and adaptation decision analysis presented in the paper "I don't know, are you sure we want to do this?
+Sea level adaptation decisions under uncertainty" by Thordis L. Thorarinsdottir, Peter Guttorp, Martin Drews, Per Skougaard Kaspersen and Karianne de Bruin.

+The technical report of the paper is also included in this folder.

+For questions, contact Thordis L. Thorarinsdottir at thordis@nr.no.